Daily puppet shows

 Wonder-Go-Round: Installed in 1956, the carousel features Alice in Wonderland characters.
 Children must weigh no more than 90 pounds; children under 36" tall must be accompanied by an adult.

-Flecto Carousel: The Flecto Paint Company donated this bright carousel in 1997.
-Children must weigh no more than 60 pounds and be between 38" and 54"; no adults allowed.
+Flecto Carousel: The Flecto Paint Company donated this bright carousel in 1997; it was completely refurbished and rededicated in 2016.
+Children must weigh no more than 70 pounds and be between 36" and 55"; no adults allowed.

 Animals have been an important part of Children’s Fairyland since we opened in 1950.
-Today, more than 15 domestic animals live in our park.
+Today, more than 15 gentle animals live in our park.

 The Fairyland menagerie includes:

-We offer volunteer opportunities in our animal department, especially for mature teenagers with some experience in caring for animals.
+We offer volunteer opportunities in our animal department, especially for adults and mature teenagers with some experience in caring for animals.
 Get volunteer information.

 Discover how Mary’s garden grows